jgaa/f-crm/README.md

 # Backstory

 I spent a full day trying to find a suitable solution.
 I looked for an open source, or at least affordable, desktop application.
 Nothing.
 Everything is *cloud* these days.
 It's just that - *I don't want cloud*.
 Cloud services are fragile.
 They may go tits up.
 They may get acquired and terminated.
-They may simply *terminate your service for whatever or no reason*. **There is no cloud!**, it's just someone else's computer.
+They may simply *terminate your service for whatever or no reason*. **There is no cloud!** It's just someone else's computer.
 I like dependable applications.
 They're faster to work with, have a richer set of UI controls, and they work whether Internet is available or not.

 I did try [odoo](https://www.odoo.com/) CRM and Sales modules, installing the backed on my own server.
-Odoo is very popular, it's an impressive project - but the CRM capabilities are too limited for my use.
+Odoo is very popular.
+It's an impressive project - but the CRM capabilities are too limited for my use.

 So, I decided to code a good Desktop CRM application from scratch in *one* week.
 One week later, Friday 23'rd 2018, I downloaded the binary .deb package from my build server, installed it on my PC, and started to use it.

 # Features
-The application is dead simple, with just the complexity and feature *I* need to do a brilliant job as a sales person and as a reliable freelancer.
+The application is dead simple, with just the complexity and feature a high value Freelancer needs to do a brilliant job with sales and customer relations.

-- **Contact management** (companies or private persons)
+- **Contact management** (companies or private persons).
-- **Contact-person management** at the companies
+- **Contact-person management** at the companies.
-- **Intents** (some systems calls it pipe-lines) - some mini-projects with clear defined goals that you want to achieve (for example , sell something to, or get the attention from, a prospect)
+- **Intents** (pipelines) - some mini-projects with clear defined goals that you want to achieve.
+For example , sell something to, or get the attention from, a prospect.
-- **Actions** - Steps / tasks to perform to move an intent forward (for example - send a follow-up mail at a specific date)
+- **Actions** - Steps / tasks to perform to move an intent forward against completion.
+For example - send a follow-up mail at a specific date.
-- **Document management**, documents and mails are linked to customers, persons, intents or actions.
+- **Document management** documents and mails are linked to customers, persons, intents or actions.
 - **Journal** - a list of all the relevant things that has happened within the relation with a contact.
 This is updated automatically when you add or change information.
 - **Data is stored locally** in a sqlite database.
-- **Integration with email clients** so that I can send and look at sent/received emails directly from *f-crm*.
+- **Integration with email clients** so that we can send and look at sent/received emails directly from *f-crm*.
 Currently Thunderbird is tested.

 # Supported platforms
  - Debian Stretch